flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

     Example: http://192.168.16.1:8125

+If you want to start with only the MCDU display then add "/fullscreen" to the url.

 ## How to Use the MCDU Web Interface

 The MCDU Web Interface can then be used by mouse (our touch on touch enabled devices).